aaronfox/branch-predictor-simulator/README.md

 ### Output

-The output of program includes
+The output of this program includes

 1. The commandline content